 Consolidated putative class action complaints filed in US federal court against Barclays Bank PLC, the Company and other financial institutions under the Antitrust Act and state common law allege that the defendants (i) conspired to manipulate the US Treasury securities market and/or (ii) conspired to prevent the creation of certain platforms by boycotting or threatening to boycott such trading platforms.
 The court dismissed the consolidated action in March 2021.
 The plaintiffs filed an amended complaint.
 The defendants' motion to dismiss the amended complaint was granted in March 2022.
-The plaintiffs are appealing this decision.
+The plaintiffs appealed this decision, and in February 2024 the appellate court affirmed the dismissal.